 The three square method is a really effective strategy for identifying patterns, it involves solving patterns by starting with the simplest box and comparing the two other boxes either side of it.
-I fully explain how to identify patterns using the three square rule in another post.

-3. SCANS Method
+3. SCANS Method (or any Mnemonic)

 4. Make Better Use Of The 1 minute Instructions

 If you are preparing with an online UKCAT course or the official practice tests you should already know what the instructions are for the abstract reasoning subtest.
 Instead of wasting time reading the instructions write out your mnemonic on the board provided in the exam, it will serve as your go to checklist when you come across a difficult set of questions.
 Find below the list I wrote down during the the 1 minute instuction period, you will notice it builds on the SCAN method:

 - Number of corners on each component

 - Consistent position of one component relative to another